Close Icon

 Difficulty: Moderate

-3. Naunton and The Slaughters walk
+3. Naunton and The Slaughters Walk

 With the word ‘Slaughter’ meaning ‘muddy place’ in Old English, both Upper and Lower Slaughter provide the perfect place for you and your canine companion to get your feet (and paws) mucky on a dog-friendly holiday.